The Colors of Ices: Measuring ice column density through photometry: JWST Filters with Ice

 \subsection{F410M is absorbed by CO$_2$ and \water}

 The F410M band overlaps with several ice species shown in Figure \ref{fig:f410mplusopacities}.
 First we highlight CO$_2$, which covers roughly 20\% of the band.
 CO$_2$ ice is expected to form wherever CO forms.
 Its abundance appears to be lower than CO based on the fact that the F410M-F466N color trends blue (more on this in \S \ref{sec:colors466410}).
-The OCN$^-$ opacities appear to significantly affect this band in Figure~\ref{fig:f410mplusopacities}, but \citet{Novozamsky2001} identifies the features in the 3.8-4.4 \um range with NH$_4^ +$.
+The OCN$^-$ opacities appear to significantly affect this band in Figure~\ref{fig:f410mplusopacities}, but \citet{Novozamsky2001} identifies the features in the 3.8-4.4 \um range with NH$_4^ +$, i.e., the only available laboratory-measured opacity table including OCN- includes a contaminant molecule that affects this band.
 The water line produces significant opacity across the F410M band, suggesting that it competes with CO$_2$ as the dominant absorber in F410M.